pingan8787/Leo-JavaScript/Cute-Summary/JavaScript/Must Know JavaScript API - Drag and Drop API.md

 ### 4.2 Pros and Cons

-The Drag and Drop API API has the following advantages and disadvantages:
+The Drag and Drop API has the following advantages and disadvantages:
 Pros:

 - Provides intuitive and flexible Drag and Drop API functionality to improve user experience.